Listen to this policy:

 Process for preparing the application for approval

-We must complete the following steps before submitting a without notice application for interim custody to the site manager for approval:
+We must complete the following steps before submitting a without notice application for interim custody to the site manager for approval.

 - Complete an assessment based on known information.

-- any information favourable to the respondents
+- all information favourable to the respondents

 - whether whānau or family have been provided with appropriate opportunities to engage (such as a family group conference or hui ā-whānau), and if not, why not

-- Complete the ‘Site manager approval form for without notice application for section 78 custody order’ and send together with a copy of the application to the site manager, practice leader and regional litigation manager for approval.
+- Email the approval form, a copy of the application and supporting affidavit to the site manager, practice leader and regional litigation manager for consideration and approval.

 Site manager approval process

-A without notice application for an interim custody order can only be filed with the approval of the site manager (or person acting in this role).
+A without notice application for interim custody can only be filed with the approval of the site manager (or person acting in this role).
 The site manager must be satisfied that there are grounds for making the application without notice after considering the application.

 - practice leader – endorses the practice rationale for the decision